Every romantic, emotional moment from one heck of a royal wedding

 Of course, everyone is always waiting for what the bride is going to wear, but Prince Harry and Prince William, acting as his best man, cut quite a figure in their black Household Cavalry Uniforms.
 There was some playful speculation over whether Harry would keep his jaunty beard, and it turns out he did!
 It's not exactly a huge break with tradition, but a little scruff on the Prince on his wedding day was certainly a modern touch.

 It was an emotional moment to watch the two brothers, bonded not only by blood but the tragic loss of their mother when they were both children, walk through the nave together.
 The memory of Princess Diana was strongly felt throughout the day.
-Diana's brother, Earl Charles Spencer, and her youngest sister, Lady Jane Fellowes, gave a reading at the ceremony.
+Diana's brother, Earl Charles Spencer, was in attendance, and her sister Lady Jane Fellowes gave a reading.
 One of the many hymns played before the ceremony was "Guide Me, Oh Thou Great Redeemer," which was not only played at Diana's funeral, but at William and Catherine's wedding seven years ago.

 The dress is revealed